 Here is the third part of developing the right mindset - how we look at things.

 It is to everyone's benefit that we control what happens in the herd when we are in it.
-The horse only has one goal; to do whatever it can to fill its needs or desires in the now regardless of what others think or do.
+The horse only has one goal; to do whatever it can to fill its needs or desires in the present regardless of what others think or do.
 Ten minutes ago means nothing, ten minutes from now means nothing, it is only the minute the horse is actually in that it is concerned about.

 Since we are the life of the herd we must be its leader.
 If anything happens to us chances are very good the herd will be broken up and sent on down the road where who knows what will happen to it.
 So therefore, we must be the herd leader.